keleog/PidginUNMT/README.md

 2. G. Lample, A. Conneau, L. Denoyer, MA.
 Ranzato, Unsupervised Machine Translation With Monolingual Data Only, 2018a. (https://arxiv.org/abs/1711.00043)

 3. G. Lample, M. Ott, A. Conneau, L. Denoyer, MA.
 Ranzato, Phrase-Based & Neural Unsupervised Machine Translation, 2018b. (https://arxiv.org/abs/1804.07755)

+4. Željko Agić, Ivan Vulić: "JW300: A Wide-Coverage Parallel Corpus for Low-Resource Languages", In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (ACL), 2019.

+5. J. Tiedemann: "Parallel Data, Tools and Interfaces in OPUS."
+In Proceedings of the 8th International Conference on Language Resources and Evaluation, 2012.

 Thanks to [Naijalingo.com](https://naijalingo.com) for perimission to scrape the website to obtain the dictionaries used to align the Pidgin and English word vectors.